You are here

 For Ballad Health visitation restrictions and other COVID-19 information, please visit our COVID-19 page.

-If you are 16 or older, you can now schedule an appointment online for your first dose of the COVID-19 vaccination at a Ballad Health Vaccine Center.
+If you are 12 or older, you can now schedule an appointment online for your first dose of the COVID-19 vaccination at our Ballad Health Vaccine Center.
 Your second dose will be scheduled at the center when you get your first dose.

-Schedule your appointment at one of our local vaccine centers today:
+Schedule your appointment at our local vaccine center today:

 The Johnson City Vaccine Center is located in The Mall of Johnson City at the former Goody's entrance near Forever 21.